Sienna Resources (CVE:SIE) Trading Up 16.7% – Still a Buy?

-Shares of Sienna Resources Inc. (CVE:SIE – Get Free Report) shot up 16.7% during mid-day trading on Tuesday .
+Sienna Resources Inc. (CVE:SIE – Get Free Report) traded up 16.7% during mid-day trading on Wednesday .
 The company traded as high as C$0.04 and last traded at C$0.04.
-104,000 shares were traded during mid-day trading, a decline of 72% from the average session volume of 372,669 shares.
+104,000 shares changed hands during trading, a decline of 72% from the average session volume of 372,669 shares.
 The stock had previously closed at C$0.03.

 Sienna Resources Company Profile